Development of a rational route for vehicles. Calculation of logistics costs for transport

 Locomotive weight

-Specific consumption of top. en.
-ResKvt. h. per 1000 tkm gr. trains
+Specific consumption top. en.
+ResKvt. hours per 1000 tkm gr. trains

 Coef. locomotive needs